Dictionary » Positive Words » Vantage – Meaning, Definition, Synonyms and Antonyms

 1. Can vantage refer to a physical location?

-Yes, vantage often refers to a high or strategic physical location that offers a clear view or advantage, such as a hilltop or observation tower.
+Yes.
+Vantage often refers to a high or strategic physical location that offers a clear view or a better chance to notice what’s happening, such as a hilltop, watchtower, or viewpoint platform.

 2. Is vantage always positive?